0x7c13/UnityEditor-DarkMode/README.md

 ## Known issues
 > I haven't found any major issues so far.
 Please let me know if you find any issues by creating an issue in this repository.

 The reason why the dll injection script is different for `Unity 2021 or later` and `Unity 2020 or earlier` is because of the way Unity Editor initializes the main window.
 It looks like the `[InitializeOnLoadMethod]` is getting called before the main window is created in earlier versions of Unity (2019, 2020).
 This is causing the sub-classing to fail since the main window is not found at dll attach time.
 So a simple workaround is to manually invoke the dll after the main window is created by sleeping the thread for some time.
-100 ms is about right but you can adjust it if you encounter any issues.
+100 ms is about right but you can adjust it if you encounter issues.